Ecommerce: The latest in digital retail transformations

 Over half of Damien’s ecommerce client’s customers are buying through mobile devices.
-Understand where your customers are coming from, not just channels but devices too, and optimise for that.
+Understand where your customers are coming from, not just channels but devices too, and optimize for that.

 3. Claim your free Google business listing

 This is one of the easiest recommendations.
-If you haven’t already, by claiming your free Google listing , you can optimise for ‘near me’ as well as online and buy searches too.
+If you haven’t already, by claiming your free Google listing , you can optimize for ‘near me’ as well as online and buy searches too.